uwplse/pumpkin-pi/README.md

+**Coming here from the latest arXiv draft?
+The documentation below is meant for users and is a bit out of date.
+The arXiv draft code guide can be found in [GUIDE.md](./GUIDE.md).**

 This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
 DEVOID is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH)